-Public consultation on the draft guideline commenced on August 21st, 2023, and will be open until September 24th with possible extension.
-Public consultation will be conducted in compliance with NHMRC requirements.
-The draft guideline will be freely available on the Newborn Medicine CRE website and disseminated via social media and through relevant organisations (as described in 3.3).
+Public consultation on the draft guideline commenced on August 21st, 2023, and closed on the October 13th, 2023.
+Public consultation was conducted in compliance with NHMRC requirements.
+The draft guideline was freely available on the Newborn Medicine CRE website and disseminated via social media and through relevant organisations (as described in 3.3).